-The Deeper You Dig at Fantasia 2019
+The Deeper You Dig at Fantasia and FrightFest 2019

 Ivy (Toby Poser) and Echo (Zelda Adams) Allen are a mother and daughter living on the periphery of Sullivan County, Pennsylvania.
 Once a gifted spiritualist, Ivy has since lost her second sight and her way, and now resorts to stringing along needy, paying local clients with tarot readings and deferred messages from the dead.
 Teen goth Echo has an easy, loving relationship with her mother, and has grown up surrounded by the tools of her trade.
 Yet what neither foresees is Echo’s sudden, semi-accidental death after she is hit by the car of Kurt Miller (John Adams), an outsider who is refurbishing the abandoned house up the road to sell on.
 Yet even after Kurt has buried the evidence, Echo keeps resurfacing to haunt her killer and be reunited with her mother.